domptail/French-Names/README.md

 This is not a sociological study of names as there is no information on education, income, religion, etc.

-The database can be downloaded from INSEE's website at: https://www.insee.fr/fr/statistiques/2540004#consulter
+The database can be downloaded from INSEE's [website](https://www.insee.fr/fr/statistiques/2540004#consulter).

 It contains four features:
 - gender,